Your Guide to Surgery at Palos Hospital– Important Information

 - Make sure your ride home is available

 For children under age 18, a parent or guardian must be present to complete paperwork and accompany them on the day of surgery.
 Please do not leave the building during your child’s procedure unless another parent/guardian is available.
-Free valet parking is also available.
 Enter through the Main Hospital Entrance (North).
 Check-in at the Surgical Reception Desk.
 You will be asked to verify insurance information and sign authorization for treatment.
 Once registration is complete, you will be directed to the Center for Short Stay Care waiting room.
 A perioperative nurse will greet you shortly to escort you to the pre-op holding area.

 When you arrive for surgery, the care team will conduct a pre-operative evaluation and prepare you for surgery.
 You may find you are asked the same questions repeatedly regarding your name, birthdate, medical history, symptoms, and the procedure you are having.
 Each health professional needs this information for different purposes, such as planning your care, double-checking for allergies and ensuring your safety.